sodiboo/niri-flake/docs.md

 - type: `null or boolean`
 - default: `null`

 When true, this rule will match windows opened within the first 60 seconds of niri starting up.
-This is useful for setting up initial window positions and sizes.
+When false, this rule will match windows opened *more than* 60 seconds after niri started up.
+This is useful for applying different rules to windows opened from [`spawn-at-startup`](#programsnirisettingsspawn-at-startup) versus those opened later.

 <!-- sorting key: programs.niri.settings.m.window-rules.b.excludes -->